For RIAs & Portfolio Teams — Transition Path Analysis

 Current practice

-What portfolio teams typically work with today
+What portfolio teams typically work with before a concentrated position analysis RIA review

 Spreadsheet-driven tradeoffs